-Myocarditis is an uncommon disorder that is usually caused by viral, bacterial, or fungal infections that reach the heart.
+Myocarditis is an uncommon disorder.
+Most of the time, it is caused by an infection that reaches the heart.

-When you have an infection, your immune system produces special cells that release chemicals to fight off disease.
+When you have an infection, your immune system produces special cells to fight off disease.
 If the infection affects your heart, the disease-fighting cells enter the heart.
-However, the chemicals produced by an immune response can damage the heart muscle.
+However, the chemicals made by these cells can also damage the heart muscle.
 As a result, the heart can become thick, swollen, and weak.
-This leads to symptoms of heart failure.

 There may be no symptoms.
 Symptoms may be similar to the flu.
 If symptoms occur, they may include: